Taekwondo Belts: Belt Order and Complete Guide

 International Taekwon-do Federation (ITF) Belt Order

-First established in 1966, it keeps the same belt order as its World Taekwondo counterpart, although the forms “poomsae” or patterns “tul” needed for each grade isn’t the same.
+First established in 1966, it maintains the same belt order as its World Taekwondo counterpart, although the forms “poomsae” or patterns “tul” needed for each grade are different.

 Here is the belt order for ITF Taekwondo: